Underage DUI Charges in Miami

 Young people accused of a DUI offense will have trouble applying for educational scholarships or learning programs.
 Their college applications may be denied.
 Convicted minors may have trouble applying for a new job or keeping an existing job, which will challenge their ability to climb the professional career ladder in the future.
 Additionally, high school and college students may also face disciplinary actions, including expulsion or suspension from school.

 At Jonathan Blecher, P.A., I know that mistakes happen.
-Children have futures that must be protected and I can be trusted to defend the rights of young people who have been arrested for underage DUI.
+Children have futures that must be protected, and I can be trusted to defend the rights of young people who have been arrested for underage DUI.
 If you are ready to discuss your legal options for you and your child, do not hesitate to contact Jonathan Blecher, P.A.
 I have more than 30 years of legal experience and have an Avvo 10.0 Superb Rating.
-Call now to schedule a free case evaluation.